vshymanskyy/node-inline-cpp/README.md

 - [ ] Parse/Find all finctions in the block of code, add them to exports
 - [ ] Create advanced usage examples
 - [ ] ...

+## Debugging

+You can enable some basic debug output by setting env. variable:`DEBUG=inline-cpp`